 "Flight direct" mode enabled .
 "Flight direct" mode disabled .
 This means that Fluctus is armed, ready to record data and waiting for launch as soon as it is powered up in your rocket - no action is required to enable it to operate.
-Thus, you don't need to bring your PC or ground station to the launch site.
-Fluctus is therefore in standby (IDLE) after power-up.
+Thus, you don't need to bring your PC or ground station to the launch Fluctus is therefore in standby (IDLE) after power-up.
 You'll then be able to arm, start the black box, and the flight sequencer (possibly with a countdown timer) manually and remotely.
-Fluctus detects that it is in your rocket when it is powered up and remains in flight orientation (vertical). (see section 1.4) Even if it's not the most convenient at first sight, not using the "Flight Direct" mode will give you more control and less doubt.
+Fluctus detects that it is in your rocket when it is powered up and remains in flight orientation (vertical). (see section 1.4) We really recommend that you use the "Flight Direct" mode as it will avoid any confusion at launch about whether your flight computer is ready for flight or not.

-After the flight, you will be able to download the black box data via the Fluctus USB port, and view/export them in the F.C.C.
-BlackBox Viewer.
+After the flight, you will be able to download the black box data via the Fluctus USB port, and view/export them in the FCC BlackBox Viewer.